nataliepopescu/verifopt/NOTES.md

 - i.e. at either the LLVM or assembly level
 - Wasm = "massively restricted walled garden" (source: mae), so, easier verification target than LLVM / native code
+  - how exactly is wasm a "massively restricted walled garden"?

 are there any automated verification tools for wasm?
 - most seem to be built on Coq/Iris (interactive, not automated)